charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 We chose ESP32 after browsing this list of compatible devices on PlatformIO.
 [registry.platformio.org/platforms/platformio/espressif32/boards?version=5.3.0](https://registry.platformio.org/platforms/platformio/espressif32/boards?version=5.3.0).
 The version is locked to 5.3.0 because, at the time of writing, ESPHome uses `platformio=5.3.0`.
-The key requirement is that the ESP32 needs PSRAM to download the PNG image over Wi-Fi.
+The key requirement is that the ESPHome [`online_image`](https://esphome.io/components/online_image.html) component needs PSRAM to download the PNG image over Wi-Fi.

-We recommend avoiding Amazon when shopping for components.
 If you're based in Switzerland, check out [bastelgarage.ch](https://www.bastelgarage.ch).
 Otherwise, a small local shop in your country will likely carry most of the parts.
 Unfortunately, we couldn’t find a supplier for the Waveshare 13.3" black/white e-ink display ([Waveshare 13.3" black/white e-ink display](https://amzn.to/4im9Wjj)), so we ordered it from Amazon.

 ## Software/Service Overview

-To keep everything organized and make the workflow easy to manage, we divided the tasks into three main sections: generating images, storing images, and displaying images.
+To keep everything organized and make the workflow easy to manage, we divided the tasks into three main sections:
+- generating images
+- storing images
+- displaying images

 We use our desktop computer with a graphics card to generate images on the fly or through a scheduled job.
 We both created different versions of the workflow.
 You can check out Jimmy’s version at [github.com/charnley/eink-art-gallery](https://github.com/charnley/eink-art-gallery) and Peter’s at [github.com/pgericson/eink-hub](https://github.com/pgericson/eink-hub).